Marcus Smart: Injuries and first All-Defensive selection (2017–2019)

-Career high in scoring and health problems (2019–21)
+Career high in scoring and health problems (2019–2021)

-On January 19, 2020, Smart dropped a career-high 37 points on the Phoenix Suns.
+On January 18, 2020, Smart dropped a career-high 37 points in a 123–119 loss to the Phoenix Suns.
 He went 11 for 22 from three in the game, breaking the Celtics record for three pointers in a single game.
-On March 20, 2020, he was tested positive for COVID-19 after fellow NBA player Rudy Gobert was tested positive eight days prior, which had caused the NBA season to suspend indefinitely.
-Smart was one of the first NBA players to speak out publicly regarding the concerns of Covid-19 and how the community should not take the disease lightly.
-On March 29, 2020, Smart was cleared from COVID-19.
-After the season, he was named to the NBA All-Defensive First Team for the second time.
+On March 20, Smart was tested positive for COVID-19 after fellow NBA player Rudy Gobert was tested positive eight days prior, which had caused the NBA season to suspend indefinitely.
+Smart was one of the first NBA players to speak out publicly regarding the concerns of COVID-19 and how the community should not take the disease lightly.
+On March 29, he was cleared from COVID-19.
+After the season, Smart was named to the NBA All-Defensive First Team for the second time.

 On April 28, 2021, Smart was suspended for one game without pay for directing threatening language towards a game official.